leedaeuni/leedaeuni.github.io/_projects/Monitoring_Mental_Status.md

   We build a novel BD dataset clinically validated by psychiatrists, including 14 years of posts on bipolar-related subreddits written by 818 BD patients, along with the annotations of future suicidality and BD symptoms.
 We also suggest a temporal symptom-aware attention mechanism to determine which symptoms are the most influential for predicting future suicidality over time through a sequence of BD posts.

-- __Using Audiovisual Features for Depression Detection__ {% cite min2023detecting %}:

-    We collected vlogs from YouTube and annotated them into depression and non-depression.
-Based on analysis of  the statistical differences between depression and non-depression vlogs, we build a depression detection model that learns both audio and visual features, achieving high accuracy.

     ---